Trentonom0r3/AE-SDK-CEP-UTILS/README.md

 I would make a wrapper around it in your main code, and return the strings from the event listener so you don't have to worry about including SDK headers or anything.
-Finally, you can create an event listener like this;
+Finally, you can create an event listener in your main code like this;

 	char* RegisterEvent(const char* EventType)